abyala/advent-2018-clojure/docs/day17.md

 ### Calculations

-I'm going to skip the `neihbor-cells` function for a moment, and go straight to the most important function in the program, `run-water`.
+I'm going to skip the `neighbor-cells` function for a moment, and go straight to the most important function in the program, `run-water`.
 Rather than returning a single changed state of the board, which would have been a much smarter move honestly, this takes a board, runs water all the way through it, and returns the resulting board state.
 It's not very difficult, once broken apart.